vga101/gaiasky/docs/Graphics-performance.rst

 this depends on the resolution display device.

-There are several groups of antialiasing techniques, some of them implemented in the Gaia Sandbox and available for you to choose from the [[preferences dialog\|Configuration-interface]].
+There are several groups of antialiasing techniques, some of them implemented in the Gaia Sky and available for you to choose from the [[preferences dialog\|Configuration-interface]].
 They all come at a cost, which may vary depending on your system.